Their unique sound comes from a blend of experienced players of different backgrounds which is moody, introspective and cinematic.

 — FVMusicBlog

 Marian Godwin Singer/Songwriter/Rhythm guitar has had an unusual trajectory into music.
-Her singing training was in musicals but it was only after becoming a mom and auditioning for a rock cover band in NYC, on a whim, that she got hooked into learning how to sing in band.
-For the past 15 years she has been writing songs but her love for playing music is the collaborative process that happens when the song is fully realized. “ We are connected to each other through music in a powerful way and how beautiful it is to experience that.”
+Her singing training was in musicals in NY but when she auditioned for a rock cover band in NYC, on a whim she immediately got hooked into learning how to sing in a band.
+For the past 15 years she has been writing songs but her love for playing music is the collaborative process and how the music evolves as a collective group.
+We are connected to each other in such a powerful way, and how often healing, community, humanity shows up through music in good times and bad.
+“Where words fail, music speaks.”
+C. Anderson